-It’s been cold and rainy most of the week, so I visited Bucharest’s massive National Museum of Art of Romania (MNAR).
+It’s been cold and rainy most of the week, so I visited Bucharest’s massive National Museum of Art (MNAR).
 I saw several exhibitions and as expected, the vast amount of art to view was mind boggling.

 Founded in 1948, the MNAR opened to the general public in 1950.
 Formerly a royal palace during the reigns of Kings Carol II and Mihai I, the building was damaged severely in 1944, during WWII bombings.
 The museum houses Romania’s “most representative medieval and modern art,” and is considered an “indispensable tool for understanding Romanian visual culture”.